-Number of layers of paint, right amount of time between all coats of paint, thickness of your paint can affect your good results.
+The number of layers of paint, the right amount of time between all coats of paint, and the thickness of your paint can affect your good results.
 You applied thick layers (more than 1 mm) and thick layers dry slower.
-Some brands say that thick layer can stay wet up to days!
-Thin layer of acrylic paint will dry faster.
+Some brands say that a thick layer can stay wet for days!
+A thin layer of acrylic paint will dry faster.
 For thick application, it is highly recommended to paint in thin layers of acrylic paint.
-Successive applications rather than apply one thick layer can offer the best results.
+Successive applications rather than applying one thick layer can offer the best results.

 The first layer of color usually dries faster.

 As we know, acrylic paint is good for many different surfaces.
 If your painting surface is glossy or non-absorbent at all, it means it is hard for paint to adhere to the surface.
 Make sure you prime your surface and use appropriate supplies – good surface preparation means a lot for good results.

 On the contrary, if you use unprimed wood or another absorbent (or unprimed) surface, it will soak all paint quickly and you will need more and more layers.

 Unprimed paper is also generally more absorbent than pre-primed canvas.
 But unprimed canvas will be more absorbent than paper.